zajitschek/metaanalysis/chapters/chapter3.md

 </exercise>

 <exercise id="2" title="Extracting data from the literature">

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/computertaskicon.svg?raw=true)
 We will practice data extraction on few of the Terminal investment papers.
 We will use the R package *metaDigitise*.

 Detailed package description and tutorial are available on [cran](https://cran.r-project.org/web/packages/metaDigitise/vignettes/metaDigitise.html) or [github](https://github.com/daniel1noble/metaDigitise).
 Read more about it in this [publication](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13118).

-Even though we promised no local R environment is needed - Metadigitise includes functionality that requires a local RStudio installation (i.e. you can't run it on here, only on your computer).
+Even though we promised no local R environment is needed - *metaDigitise* includes functionality that requires a local RStudio installation (i.e. you can't run it on here, only on your computer).
 If you want to install and load the R packages and libraries on your local computer and in RStudio, you can use the code below:

 ```
 install.packages("devtools")